SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 * [ ] I know why sandbox is the default place for onboarding exercises
 * [ ] I know that personal workspace content is not official or team-owned
 * [ ] I know that department workspaces require ownership and approved use
+* [ ] I know that department workspace requests require both an owner and deputy owner
 * [ ] I know that BIA production workspaces are for governed production assets
 * [ ] I understand that sandbox outputs are not official reports
 * [ ] I understand that workspace access does not automatically allow data export or redistribution